dclelland/Plinth/README.md

 }
 ```

+The `elements` property is directly mutable but this is ideally to be avoided; matrix regularity is not enforced, but the `state` property can be used to check when the matrix is considered to be malformed.

 #### [ComplexMatrix](Sources/Plinth/ComplexMatrix.swift)

-Generic complex matrix struct encapsulating separate matrices for the `real` and `imaginary` parts.
+Generic complex matrix struct encapsulating two separate matrices for the `real` and `imaginary` parts.

 ```swift
 public struct ComplexMatrix<Scalar> where Scalar: Real {